C-Tracy/ScriptingForBiologists/PythonVirtualEnvironments.md

 ## Anaconda Virtual Environments
 First, we will create a python virtual environment using **anaconda**.
 In this example I create a virtual environment called genome_env2, in which I install useful genomics packages using bioconda.
+Here is a helpful guide to managing environments with conda: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 First load a version of python installed with anaconda, this will be specific to your machine:
 ```